Healing the Trauma of Our Time: Permission to Grieve and Heal

 How can methods and ideas relating to leadership, strategy and management actually be implemented in everyday life?
 In what ways do we and other executives fail?
 In the honest leadership podcast Team A, every two weeks editors-in-chief Antonia Götsch (Harvard Business Manager) and Astrid Maier (Xing News) speak to managers and guests from the fields of science and sport.
 Team A appears biweekly at Harvard Business Manager as well as on Spotify and Apple.

 Christiane zu Salm was the Managing Director of the music broadcaster MTV Networks in Germany, Austria and Switzerland until 2001 and afterwards founded the TV Channel 9Live, which was funded by IAC Interactive Corp.
 With its sale to ProSiebenSat.1, she withdrew from the Television Entertainment Business in 2005.
-Today, she works as an Emotional Health Counselor.
-In her virtual practice, she teaches spiritually minded entrepreneurs how to grieve losses of any kind (death, divorce, business) so they can reconnect to themselves.
-She is also an art collector, author and host of the podcast Before It’s Too Late.
+Today, she works as a Mental Health Counselor.
+In her Realignment Retreats, she teaches leaders in small groups to utilize the power of integrating unwanted emotions like grief, shame anger and fear as a gateway to true wholeness, perspective, and consciousness.
+Christiane is also an art collector, author and host of the podcast Before It’s Too Late.